ivan-hc/AM/README.md

 <details>
   <summary></summary>

-From version 6.3, "AM"/"AppMan" can be extended by adding new application databases.
+From version 6.4, "AM"/"AppMan" can be extended by adding new application databases using a configuration file named "neodb".

 ### For more details, see the full guide at https://github.com/ivan-hc/neodb